 - Port select a port to send requests from.
-If Automatic set, the port will be selected automatically. - IP address IP address of the tested host. - Max hops maximum number of routers that packets can be transmitted through. - Packet size frame size in bytes. - Timeout period of time between two successive requests (if there was no response for the first request).
+If Automatic set, the port will be selected automatically. - IP address IP address of the host. - Max hops maximum number of routers that packets can be transmitted through. - Packet size size of payload in transmitted frame, in bytes. - Timeout period of time between two successive requests (if there was no response for the first request).